-A person must be in one of the following situations to be considered to have an urgent need:
+To be considered to have an urgent need, a person must be in one of the following situations due to a physical or mental health condition:

-- 1. The applicant is a patient in a hospital or other medical institution. - 2.
-The applicant will be admitted to a hospital or other medical institution without immediate health care treatment. - 3.
-The applicant is in need of long-term care and the nursing home will not admit the applicant until Medicaid benefits are in effect.

-4. The applicant is unable to return home from a nursing home unless in-home service or equipment is available and this cannot be obtained without Medicaid benefits.
+• The applicant is a patient in a hospital or other medical institution.

+- The applicant is seriously impaired, and the attending physician states the applicant will be unable to work or return to normal functioning for at least 12 months. - The applicant will be admitted to a hospital or other medical institution without immediate health care treatment.
+For example, someone with schizophrenia who will need to be hospitalized if they do not take prescribed medication has an urgent need if such medication is not available without Medicaid coverage. - The applicant needs long-term care, and the nursing home will not admit the applicant until Medicaid benefits are in effect. - The applicant is unable to return home from a nursing home unless in-home service or equipment is available, and this cannot be obtained without Medicaid benefits.
-Note: In addition to health conditions of a physical nature, the above criteria may also apply to an urgent need resulting from an individual's serious and persistent mental illness.

-Example 1: An individual with schizophrenia who will need to be hospitalized if they do not take prescribed medication has an 1; urgent need' if such medication is not available without Medicaid coverage.